 - Use a clove of garlic in dips like hummus, guacamole and beyond.

-- It's still good to enjoy garlic cooked because it adds flavor and other benefits.
+- It's still good to enjoy garlic cooked, in olive oil for instance, because it adds flavor and other benefits.

 - Source of vitamin A and magnesium, both which promote a healthy heart.

 - It is anti-inflammatory, offering potential protection against the physiological impact of chronic stress.

 - Enjoy as a garnish on salad or cooked meats or in my Instant Pot Tomato Soup.